Anna Maria Marconi: Fictional character biography

 Anna Maria still continues to worry for Peter, not necessarily due to his safety, but because his absences have caused some to lose faith in the company.
-To remedy this Peter promotes Anna Maria to ensure safety with the company.
-At the time when Aunt May asked Peter and Anna Maria if they are coming over for dinner, Anna called up Peter at the time when he as Spider-Man was fighting Iguana at the Central Park Zoo where the phone call annoyed Iguana.
+To remedy this problem, Peter promotes Anna Maria to ensure safety with the company.
+At the time when Aunt May asked Peter and Anna Maria if they are coming over for dinner, Anna called up Peter when he as Spider-Man was fighting Iguana at the Central Park Zoo.
 Anna Maria also patches up her past conflict with May, who until recently did not know that she and Peter had broken up.
 It is also revealed that she and Sajani Jaffrey, a co-worker at Parker Industries, have been working on nano-tech research, mostly due to Sajani feeling that Peter keeps too many secrets to himself.
 Anna Maria is later sent to work at Parker Industries' European Division under Sajani.
-Unbeknownst to Anna Maria, Sajani had infused Living Brain with the consciousness of Otto Octavius which had the caused the robot to act clingy around her.
+Unbeknownst to Anna Maria, Sajani had infused the Living Brain with the consciousness of Otto Octavius, causing the robot to act clingy around her.
 Later, she gets Sajani's position after she is fired by Peter for conspiring against him.

 Since then, Anna Maria and Living Brain have been acting as something akin to Spider-Man's sidekicks, helping him whenever he needs them.
-Slowly, Living Brain's Otto Octavius persona becomes more and more active as he grows jealous of Peter and fellow subordinate Aiden Blain's closeness to Anna Maria.
+Slowly, Living Brain's Otto Octavius persona becomes more active as he grows jealous of Peter and fellow subordinate Aiden Blain's closeness to Anna Maria.
 Otto soon enacts his plan by getting rid of Aiden and then pretending to be faulty by attacking Peter.

-During the "Dead No More: The Clone Conspiracy" storyline, Anna Maria helped Peter battle Jackal who was actually Ben Reilly.
-When Horizon University was attacked by Rhino and the female Electro, they retrieve Gwen Stacy's clone and Kaine as Anna Maria Marconi also volunteers to come with since she's studied both Kaine and the drug.
+In "Dead No More: The Clone Conspiracy", Anna Maria helps Peter battle Jackal, who is actually Ben Reilly.
+When Horizon University is attacked by Rhino and Electro, they retrieve Gwen Stacy's clone and Kaine Parker.
 Anna Maria is brought into the lab and becomes uncomfortable when Doctor Octopus starts appealing toward his love interest.
-When Spider-Man makes it to the lab amongst the clones starting to break down, Anna Maria tells him that she's invented an inverse frequency that can fix most of the problem.
+When Spider-Man makes it to the lab amongst the clones starting to break down, Anna Maria tells him that she has invented an inverse frequency that can fix most of the problem.
 Doctor Octopus fights Jackal to allow Peter and Anna Maria the time to transmit the frequency.
 After the frequency is broadcast, Peter and Anna check the building and see that Jackal, Doctor Octopus, and Gwen Stacy have been reduced to dust.
-Anna notes that the "Proto Clone," or "Ultimate Template," appears missing.
-They come back to the front to check on Kaine and Spider-Woman of Earth-65's status.
+Anna notes that the "Proto Clone", or "Ultimate Template", is missing.
+They come back to the front to check on Kaine and Spider-Woman's status.

-At the conclusion of the "Go Down Swinging" storyline, Anna Maria was present at Horizon University where a clean-slated Superior Octopus, under the alias of Dr. Elliot Tolliver, applies for a job.
-Anna Maria acted suspicious around him.
+At the conclusion of the "Go Down Swinging" storyline, Anna Maria is present at Horizon University where a clean-slated Superior Octopus, under the alias of Elliot Tolliver, applies for a job.
+Anna Maria acts suspicious around him.